soerr/UnturnedDocumentation/Config.json/items.md

 ```

 ### Spawn_Chance
 Percent chance, represented as a decimal, for any given item spawn node to spawn an item.
 Value must be within a range of 0 to 1.
-So if you want maximum number of items to spawn, set this to 1.

 Number of item spawn nodes on official maps:
 - PEI: 2,462